genevate/style_guides/communication/group_chat.md

 There are several reasons reactions are useful:

 - They convey emotion when text isn't enough.
-- They say a lot with very little.
-As they say...sometimes an image is worth a 1,000 words.
+- They say a lot with little -- Sometimes an image is worth a 1,000 words.
 - They provide feedback without alerting others.
 This is especially handy in keeping channel notifications at a minimum so others are not constantly distracted.
-- They help let others know that your voice was heard even if someone didn't have anything to say in direct response to your post.
+- They help let others know that your voice was heard even if someone didn't have anything to say in direct response to your message.

 While the list of emoticons is vast, it is best to standardize on emoticons that have a consistent meaning as using every possible emoticon can be confusing.
-Here is a recommended list and the message they convey:
+Here is a recommended list and the message each conveys:

 - :white_check_mark: - Indicates approval, the task requested of you has been completed, or the task is aleady done.
-- :bookmark: - Indicates you can't read a posted link, article, etc. immediately but will in the future.
+- :bookmark: - Indicates you can't read the document immediately but will soon *or* you've read, liked, and bookmarked the document for future reference.
-- :cool: - Indicates a posted message is...well...cool.
+- :cool: - Indicates message is...well...cool.
-- :tada: - Indicates enthusiasm/excitement to a posted message.
+- :tada: - Indicates enthusiasm/excitement.
-- :star: - Indicates you favorited/liked a posted message.
+- :star: - Indicates you favorited/liked the message.
-- :pill: - Indicates you wish someone to heal up who might not be feeling well.
+- :sunflower: - Indicates giving flowers to someone you wish will heal up and feel better soon.
+- :joy: - Indicates joy/laughter in response to something silly/funny.
 - :eyes: - Indicates you are reading/reviewing the posted message and plan to respond shortly.
+- :rocket: - Indicates enthusiastic movement, progress, and/or forward traction related to message.
 - :ok: - Indicates acknowledgement of a posted message.
-- :thought_balloon: - Indicates you are pondering the posted message and that you may or may not respond immediately.
+- :thought_balloon: - Indicates you are pondering the message for future consideration or might respond to the message at a later time.
-- :bow: - Indicates thankfulness/gratefulness of a posted message.
+- :bow: - Indicates thankfulness/gratefulness.

 ## Tips